Accio/BioQC/vignettes/bioqc-signedGenesets.md

 ##     negative[n=2]:TSC1,TSC2
 ```

-Note that though the GMT file contains 6 non-empty lines, only five signed genesets are returned by _readSignedGmt_ because a pair of negative and negative geneset of GS_C is available.
+Note that though the GMT file contains 7 non-empty lines, only 5 signed genesets are returned by _readSignedGmt_ because a pair of positive and negative genesets of GS_C and GS_D is available.

 Note that in its current form, no genes are reported for GS_A and GS_B, because the names of both sets do not match the patterns.
 User can decide how to handle such genesets that match patterns of neither positive nor negative sets (GS_A and GS_B in this case).
 By default, such genesets are ignored; however, user can decide to treat them as either positive or negative genesets.
 For the purpose of this tutorial, we treat these genesets as positive.